-The study showed that the risk of overbite was one-third lower for those who exclusively breast-fed for three to six months compared to those who didn’t, and 41percent less likely to have moderate to severe misalignment of the teeth.
-If they breast-fed at least six months or more, the risk of overbite dropped by 44 percent and the threat misalignment was reduced by 72 percent.
+The study that although about 40 percent of the children used a pacifier daily for four years, breastfeeding may reduce the risk of teeth misalignment.
+The risk of overbite was one-third lower for those who exclusively breastfed for three to six months compared to those who didn’t, and 41 percent less likely to have moderate to severe misalignment of the teeth.
+If children were breastfed for at least six months or more, the risk of overbite dropped by 44 percent and the threat misalignment was reduced by 72 percent.

-Karen Peres who led the research team said the association may be explained by development of the orofacial structures in children who are breast-fed, such as proper muscular tone and nasal breathing.
-“Unlike feeding with a bottle, breast-feeding requires the baby to move her jaw and tongue in ways that help develop the oral cavity,” Peres said.
-“So long before baby breaks her first tooth, she is creating the foundation for proper alignment of the teeth.”
-Others have suggested that the findings may also demonstrate the benefits of getting regular jaw exercise through the act of breast-feeding, which stimulates more jaw muscle tone than bottle-feeding.
+Dr. Karen Peres, the leader of the research team, said the association may be explained by the orofacial structures breastfed children develop, like the proper muscular tone and nasal breathing.
+“Unlike feeding with a bottle, breastfeeding requires the baby to move her jaw and tongue in ways that help develop the oral cavity,” Peres said.
+“So, long before baby breaks her first tooth, she is creating the foundation for proper alignment of the teeth.”
+Others have suggested that the findings may also demonstrate the benefits of getting regular jaw exercise through the act of breastfeeding, which stimulates more jaw muscle tone than bottle-feeding.

-The study also found that children who mostly breast-fed but also used pacifiers, were slightly more likely to have an misalignment issue.
+The study also brought to light the effects of regular pacifier use.
+Children who mostly breastfed but also used pacifiers were slightly more likely to have a misalignment issue than children who breastfed and did not regularly use a pacifier.
 The American Academy of Pediatrics recommends that parents consider using a pacifier for an infant’s first six months because pacifiers are associated with a reduced risk of sudden infant death syndrome (SIDS), but should wean them between six and 12 months.

 Breastfeeding too long may increase risk of future cavities

-A 2017 report in the American Academy of Pediatrics journal, found that prolonged (two years or more) breastfeeding actually increases the risk of a child having tooth decay or cavities in the future.
+A 2017 report in the American Academy of Pediatrics journal, found that prolonged breastfeeding (defined as two years or more) actually increases children’s risk of developing tooth decay or cavities in the future.

-The study, which took place in Brazil, followed 1,129 children who were breastfed until 3, 12 or 24 months, until they were 5 years old and looked at the average number of decayed, missing, and filled primary teeth, as well as severe early childhood cavities.
+The study, which took place in Brazil, followed 1,129 children who were breastfed until 3, 12, or 24 months.
+Researchers tracked the children until they were 5 years old and looked at the average number of decayed, missing, and filled primary teeth, as well as severe early childhood cavities.

 Children who were breastfed for 24 months or longer had a 2.4 times higher risk of early childhood cavities than those who were breastfed for less than a year.
 Children who were breastfed between 13 and 23 months did not have a higher chance of cavities.